engineering87/TemporalCollections/README.md

 - **Snapshot semantics**: methods that return enumerables/lists provide a stable snapshot at call time.
 - **Thread-safety**: all operations are designed to be thread-safe per collection.
 - **Intervals**: for interval-based collections, the Timestamp used by this interface refers to the interval start.

+⚠️ **Since v1.0.0, internal timestamp storage has been migrated from DateTime to DateTimeOffset (UTC).
+Public APIs remain DateTime for backward compatibility, but internal semantics are now strictly UTC-aware.**

 ### Contributing
 Thank you for considering to help out with the source code!